vinniefranco/exandra/README.md

 you can pass the field as an Elixir map when setting it, and Exandra will convert it to a map on the way from the database.
-Because Exandra uses JSON for this, you'll have to pay attention to things such as atom keys (which can be used when writing but will be strings when reading) and such.
+Because Exandra uses JSON for this, you'll have to pay attention to things such as atom keys (which can be used when writing, but will be strings when reading) and such.

 ### User-Defined Types (UDTs)